Kaltsoon/nosql/material/3-mongo-operations.md

 Now that we know about the MongoDB data model and the basic database operations, it is time to design a small database of our own.
 The database should consist of _at least two collections_.
 Here are a couple of examples for inspiration:

 - Your fellow students need a database for storing information about the courses they have completed.
-Students have a first name, last name, city (e.g. "Helsinki"), major subject (e.g. "Computer science"), and one or more minor subjects.
+A student has a first name, last name, city (e.g. "Helsinki"), major subject (e.g. "Computer science"), and one or more minor subjects.
 Students have many course completions.
-Course completions have a course name, teacher's name, credits, year, semester (e.g. "Spring"), and grade
+A course completion has a course name, teacher's name, credits, year, semester (e.g. "Spring"), and grade
 - Your friend forgot to buy the drinks for the party again and they could use a shopping list database.
-Shopping lists have a name, description, status (either "complete" or "incomplete") and shopper (name of the shopper).
+A shopping list has a name, description, status (either "complete" or "incomplete"), and the name of the shopper.
 A shopping list contains many items the shopper should buy from the store.
 Items have a name (e.g. "Milk"), quantity (e.g. 2), one or more categories (e.g. "Dairy products"), and a purchased status (is the item purchased or not)

 Come up with your own database or use the ideas above.
-Feel free to do any modifications.
-Once you have designed the database schema, insert some data to the database with the MongoDB Shell.
+Feel free to make any modifications.
+Once you have designed the database schema, insert some data into the database with the MongoDB Shell.

 > [!WARNING]
 > The library database used in the previous exercises isn't suitable for the project.